juleshansen/oop/individual/individual.md

 * `type` is `'circle'` for creating a `Circle`, `'rectangle'` for creating a `Rectangle`.

 2\.
-In `shapefactory.py` you'll find the template of a class `ShapeFactory` that will read such a file and create the corresponding shapes (for the moment only circles and rectangles).
+In `shapescriptparser.py` you'll find the template of a class `ShapeScriptParser` that will read such a file and create the corresponding shapes (for the moment only circles and rectangles).
 Use the docstrings in that file to implement the corresponding behavior.
 When executing it with the following code:

 ```
-sf = ShapeFactory(gui)
+sf = ShapeScriptParser(gui)
 sf.parse('scripts/shapescript1.txt')
 sf.draw()
 ```